 Forestry and Mercury Pollution

 The group has done some interesting work on this subject in the past, but there are many, many interesting problems still to tackle.
-For an idea of this kind of work, below are a few selected papers published by our group about forestry and mercury pollution:
+For an idea of this kind of work, below are a few recent, selected papers published by our group about forestry and mercury pollution:

 McCarter, C.P.R.; Sebestyen, S.D.; Eggert, S.L.; Kolka, R.K.; Mitchell, C.P.J.
 (2022) Effects of forest harvesting and residual biomass harvesting on hillslope mercury mobilization and downgradient mercury accumulation.
 Journal of Geophysical Research – Biogeosciences, e2022JG006826.